cnabio/cnab-spec/105-labels.md

 ### cnab.io/executor

-The label key `cnab.io/executor` MAY be used by a claim or claim result to indicate the tool that executed the bool.
+The label key `cnab.io/executor` MAY be used by a claim or claim result to indicate the tool that executed the bundle.
 For example, Porter could apply the label `cnab.io/executor=porter` to the claim when it executes the bundle.

 ### cnab.io/executorVersion

-The label key `cnab.io/executorVersion` MAY be used by a claim or claim result to indicate the version of the tool that executed the bool.
+The label key `cnab.io/executorVersion` MAY be used by a claim or claim result to indicate the version of the tool that executed the bundle.
-For example, Porter could apply the label `cnab.io/executor=v0.36.0` to the claim when it executes the bundle.
+For example, Porter could apply the label `cnab.io/executorVersion=v0.36.0` to the claim when it executes the bundle.

 ### cnab.io/retry